 Invest in your financial future

 Of course, there is also a number of ways you can directly invest in your future.
-And when doing so, it's a good idea to seek independent financial and legal advice to help you decide what's right for you.
+And when doing so, it's a good idea to seek appropriate financial and legal advice to help you decide what's right for you.

 Pay down debt